 Have you always aspired to live as an artist?
 What drew you to the life initially?
 What other careers have you done in your life?

 I have always been creative, ever since I was little, and I always said I wanted to be an artist for a profession.
 I grew up very poor, but it never stopped me from constantly making something out of nothing.
 For instance, we didn’t have the money for a real dollhouse when I was 6, so I just made an entire condo out of shoeboxes that covered the floor of my closet.
 I would spend hours making lamps out of marbles, buttons and toothpaste caps.
 And I ALWAYS painted.
 My mom still has a tiny canvas that I painted of violets on her mantel at her house.
 I think I painted it when I was 8.
 As I grew up, I just always had an appreciation for things that were well designed.
 I think even the most mundane object can and should be aesthetically pleasing…and I have carried this belief throughout the curation of my own homes over the years.
 After college, I felt forced to make a living in a “real” job, so I did everything from makeup artistry to retail to legal assisting to data entry, to a ten-year stint in real estate that was actually really lucrative but also very unfulfilling.
 I never played the corporate game vey well; I was such a square peg in a round hole.
 I’m a rebel at heart, and I found myself in hot water more times than one over dress codes and my lack of the ability to placate the agendas of my higher-ups.
 I still lack that ability to this day.
 After I had my daughter, I was able to take a few years off to raise her, and I also found the time to gradually begin practicing again as an artist.
 I started by refinishing vintage furniture and scouring flea markets and thrift stores and reselling art and decor at a few different local antique malls, dragging my then-toddler in tow with me the entire time.
 That’s where the name Bombshelves came from…I’m still so attached to it that I kept it for my website and social media handles, although I only occasionally redo furniture anymore.
-I didn’t start REALLY painting again until about 5 years ago, at the beginning of the end of my marriage.
+I didn’t start REALLY painting again until about 5 years ago, at the beginning of a long separation in my marriage.
 It was a pivotal point at a very tenuous period in my life.
 Finding myself simultaneously unemployed, on the brink of divorce and at a true spiritual crossroads, I devoted myself to rekindling my love of creating art.
 Dedicating this extensive amount of time to trial and error(lots of error!) and developing my own processes of painting virtually saved my life.
 It became cathartic, and for the first time in decades I began to feel alive, worthy and vulnerable again.
 Painting gave me a sense of purpose and gratification I hadn’t felt in years, if ever.

 Why painting for you, instead of another form of art?